timflyio/proxypilot/README.md

 * `git clone git@github.com:timflyio/tlsproxy.git`
 * `cd tlsproxy; go run main.go ca`

 Make the app and set the sealed secret.
+Give it access to `tokenizer.flycast`.
+This can work without direct access to tokenizer via flycast, using `tokenizer.fly.io`, but flycast is required if we want to lock down a sealed secret to a specific app.

-* `fly app create proxypilot`
+* `fly app create proxypilot -o personal`
 * `fly secrets set --stage URLAUTH=sealed-github-token-here`
+* `fly -a tokenizer ips allocate-v6 --private --org personal`

 Build the images